Mizuno Wave Paradox Review Facts

 The outsole pattern on the Mizuno Wave Paradox

 is designed to work with the midsole material to incorporate SmoothRide Engineering.
 This is a highly durable outsole, ideal for road running.
 It has Flex Grooves that allow the shoe to bend in natural places.
-It also creates a rocking chair like transition from heel to toe, great for getting runners quickly through their stride, off their heel and on to their forefoot for a strong toe off.
+It also creates a rocking chair like the transition from heel to toe, great for getting runners quickly through their stride, off their heel and on to their forefoot for a strong toe-off.
 This is an outsole that will not only last for many miles but can actually improve your stride.
 There is a gap in the middle part of the heel to make the shoe even more lightweight.
 The flex grooves also work well for improved impact

 protection.
 X10 is the carbon rubber which makes up the majority of the outsole, and it is built for durability and traction on road surfaces.

 Mizuno incorporated lots of lightweight midsole technologies into this shoe to give the runner support and motion control while also dissipating impact and enhancing the comfort of the ride.
 The Mizuno wave plate is a plastic plate that runs the length of the midsole and absorbs impact and disperses it throughout the length of the plate, similar to a shock absorber.
 This plate also enhances the stability of the shoe by cradling the foot and the stride.
 This shoe also features EU4IC EVA midsole material, also known as Mizuno’s own style of cushioning.
-It is fast and responsive cushion and is meant to give the runner ground feeling
+It is a fast and responsive cushion and is meant to give the runner ground feeling

-while also protecting them from impact.
+while also protecting them from the impact.
 With cushioning like this, runners won’t feel like they are sinking in or running on clouds.
 It is meant to have a snappy feeling, increasing the quickness of the stride.

 This shoe has a great fit, mostly thanks to the upper.
 The Dynamotion design of the upper wraps around the midfoot while being flexible enough to move and stretch with the foot

 .
 This is great for long runs where your feet swell over time.
 This is also great for creating a dynamic feeling shoe that changes with the needs of your foot and your stride.
-This snug fitting upper makes for a secure fit, really locking your foot in.
+This snug-fitting upper makes for a secure fit, really locking your foot in.
 This shoe also features a wide toe box which is great for runners with wider feet or if they prefer a little more space to splay their toes to create a more stable feeling.
 The mesh that encompasses the upper is also highly breathable, yet it appears to be made of solid construction thanks to the interesting design pattern.
 The overlays that give the shoe structure are welded, rather than stitched, which reduces the weight of the shoe.
 This shoe uses a traditional lacing system to really lock in the foot and create a customizable feeling.

 At 10.6 oz, this is not an incredibly lightweight